Unfinished projects lurking in the corner.

 Or a well-worn, well-used, beloved old quilt.

-I love how my God can take even the most mundane and make it beautiful.
+I love how my God can take even the most mundane and make it a beautiful picture of His amazing grace!

 “Come to Me, all of you who are weary and burdened, and I will give you rest.”
 Matthew 11:28